-Giving Back - it's good for your soul
+Giving Back - It's good for the soul ~Penelope Beaudrow

 Deep within my soul I have a love of plants and nature so deep that they are a part of me, not knowing where one begins and the other stops.
 A constant yearning to be out of doors; see the land awaken after a long cold winter, feeling the warm winds upon my face, hearing the geese flying overhead and walking with my dogs through fields and forest.
 But my favourite is the beautiful smell of spring: the scent of rain and mud, leafy greens and herbs, and blossoms --- ahhhh sweet, musky and floral scents of wildflowers on the breeze.